City Manager Focus

 Notable News

-Welcome to the “Notable News”, where we share the weekly email previously reserved for City Council and staff since its inception in 2022.
+Welcome to the “Notable News”, where we share the weekly email submitted to City Council and staff since its inception in 2022.
 This email highlights key accomplishments and updates from across all City departments, giving insight into the projects and programs shaping our community.
 While not an exhaustive list, it demonstrates the remarkable amount of work happening each week and fosters collaboration, efficiency, and teamwork among staff.

-The City Manager has selected a few standout items to highlight below.
-The full informal reports are posted as PDFs.
+The full weekly informal report is posted as a PDF with a couple of interesting items highlighted below.
 By sharing this publicly, we aim to give residents a behind-the-scenes look at the dedication and productivity of their public servants.

 This Week's Notable News Highlights: